 - A vehicle.
 If you decide to drive it’ll be best to purchase a car in Ireland.
 Shipping a car from overseas is very expensive.

-As far as physical items are concerned the most important things to remember are; your passport, your visa authorization letter, your signed bank letter, your proof of insurance, your flight/accommodation itinerary, money (including your credit cards and bank cards), and any prescription medications you need.
-Anything else you may need will be available to buy when you get here.
+The most important things to remember are; your passport, your visa authorization letter, your signed bank letter, your proof of insurance, your flight/accommodation itinerary, money (including your credit cards and bank cards), and any prescription medications you need.
+Anything else you may need will be available to buy when you get to Ireland.

-That said you’ll also want to bring a positive attitude and lots of patience.
-There is a lot to set when you arrive to work here and get paid.
+You’ll also want to bring a positive attitude and lots of patience.
+There is a lot to do when you arrive to start working and get paid.
 We’ll cover that in the next part of this series.

-Take Me to the World thanks a third-party for their support of this post and this website.
+Take Me to the World would like to thank a third-party for their support of this post and this website.

 Have you moved abroad?
 Did you bring anything you regretted?
-Did you leave something behind you wish you had brought?
+Did you leave something behind you wished you had brought?
 Leave a comment below.